Recipes

 1. Clean the fish scales and thoroughly wash the fish pieces, then marinate them with salt and turmeric powder.
 Keep aside.

-2. Heat a pan, add oil, and once the oil is hot, place the fish in the oil one by one.
+2. Heat a pan on medium to high heat.
+Add oil, and once the oil is hot, place the fish in the oil one by one.
 Do not overcrowd the pan to turn the fish easily.

 3. Once the fish get golden on both sides, remove them from the pan, keep them aside.